wiseupdata/virtual-machines-vm/README.md

 <img align="center" alt="gif" src="assets/x2goserver.gif" width="700" />

-# Informations
+### Information

-> X2Go is a remote desktop software solution that enables you to access graphical desktops of Linux servers over a low > bandwidth connection.
+> X2Go is a remote desktop software solution that enables you to access graphical desktops of Linux servers over a low bandwidth connection.
 It is a fast and lightweight alternative to other remote desktop protocols, such as VNC or RDP.
 >
 > X2Go is a good choice for setting up RDP on your Ubuntu VM running in Oracle Cloud for several reasons:
 >